-Nowadays, public speaking plays a huge role in becoming successful in many industries.
-We prepared ten ideas that will help you enhance your oratorical skills and not to get panic attacks.
+Public speaking plays a huge role in becoming successful in many industries.
+Therefore, we prepared ten ideas to help you enhance your oratorical skills and not get panic attacks.

 When you enter a room or an auditorium, make sure your moves are confident.
 Don’t mince and make fidget.
-Just walk in your usual manner.
+Instead, just walk in your usual manner.
 This will indicate that you don’t worry and are not in a hurry.
-Once your name was announced, go to the stage or rostrum, smile at the audience, and make eye contact with some people.
+Once your name is announced, go to the stage or rostrum, smile at the audience, and make eye contact with some people.

 Control the space

 You need to control the maximum permissible space to show your importance and enlist the audience’s respect and trust.

 Don’t try show to come out as a tiny person hiding in the corner of the stage or behind the rostrum.
 Instead, head to the centre of the stage or at least look in the centre from time to time.

 Square your shoulders, lift your head, and lean forward a little.
 This gesture demonstrates something like a bow and greetings to the audience.
 You can repeat it in time.